 The college provides enough flexibility to students so they can choose their veterinary careers well.
 By the end of your course, you can be an animal welfare supervisor, an equine professional, or a veterinarian monitoring wildlife health!

 Students have access to a world-class faculty with expertise in nanotechnology, energy materials, and biomaterials.
 The university even provides the best lab equipment along with a curriculum highly admired by today’s employers.

 Performing Arts (Rank 16)

 You can choose from over 270 degrees and pick any specialization of your choice.
 Be it acting, theatre, dancing, or production, the university provides studio-based learning for every subject.
 What’s more, it has strong connections with Melbourne’s Art Precinct!

 The fee ranges from one course to another.
-It can be anything between $AUD 2,240 (for Arts) to $AUD 90,400 (for Medicine).
+It can be between $AUD 2,240 (for Arts) $ and $ 90,400 (for Medicine).
 But, for international students, the median University of Melbourne fee is $AUD 44,672.

 Of course, there are additional costs associated with living in the city.
 These include accommodation, food, weekly bills, transport, and social activities, and can add up to anything between 400 to 600 AUD per week.

 University of Melbourne | Financial aid and scholarships